MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/use-ps-and-vscode-web-api.md

    `. $PSScriptRoot\Core.ps1` at the top of the file uses [dot sourcing](/powershell/module/microsoft.powershell.core/about/about_scripts#script-scope-and-dot-sourcing) to direct the script to load the contents of that file.

-   Remember to change `yourorg` in `https://yourorg.crm.dynamics.com/` to match the URL for your environment.
+   Remember to change `https://yourorg.crm.dynamics.com/` to match the URL for your environment.

-1. To run the script, press `F5`.
+1. To run the script, press <kbd>F5</kbd>.

    The output might look similar to this output: